DorTsur/AcceleratedBA/README.md

 ![alt text](https://github.com/DorTsur/AcceleratedBA/blob/main/ba_alg_steps.png)

+The algorithm is implemented in python, by constructing a trainer class that has initialization, channel matrxi construction, training and visualization methods.

 I've decided to visualize the results by evaluating several metrics.

 1. The mutual information induced by the current PMF vs. iteration: